precice/openfoam-adapter/docs/config.md

 participating in the coupled simulation.
 These need to be defined in the files included in the `0/` directory.
 The names of the interfaces (e.g., `Interface1`) are arbitrary and are not used.

 The `locations` field is optional and its default value is `faceCenters` (with `faceCentres` also accepted), signifying that the interface mesh is defined on the cell face centers.
-The alternative option is `faceNodes`, which defines the mesh on the face nodes and is needed, e.g., for reading displacements in an FSI scenario.
+An alternative option is `faceNodes`, which defines the mesh on the face nodes and is needed, e.g., for reading displacements in an FSI scenario.
+The final type is `volumeCenters` (alternatively `volumeCentres`), which allows the user to couple over a volume using the cell centers of the domain.
+The user can also specify patches, which will be coupled additionally to the cells using the `faceCenters` mesh.
+The `volumeCenters` location is currently compatible with fluid-fluid coupling (`Pressure` and `Velocity`) and conjugate heat transfer (`Temperature`).

 The values for `readData` and `writeData` for conjugate heat transfer